abhinav153/Trash_classifier/README.md

 > 5. Inception V4
 > 6. R-CNN

+In this project i used a [MobileNetV2](https://tfhub.dev/google/tf2-preview/mobilenet_v2/feature_vector/4) from tensorflow hub for classification

+## Preprocessing
+Data was augmented using computer vision python package to expand the dataset size , so that a better model could be trained Following augementation operations were done
+> 1. Rotation
+> 2. Vertical Flip
+> 3. Horizontal Flip
+> 4. Channel Shift
+> 5. Horizontal Shift
+> 6. Vertical Shift

-In this project , using transfer learning i trained my augmented dataset, across all this networks, adding the same set of fully connected layers across all networks .
+In this project , using transfer learning i trained my augmented dataset, across all this networks, adding the a final fully connected layer for classification .
-Using these networks as a ensemble , predictions for class of image will be made, and the model parameters would be tuned for best accuracy.
+The classification labels include
+> 1.Trash<br>
+> 2.Plastic<br>
+> 3.Metal<br>
+> 4.Paper<br>
+> 5.Cardboard

 ## References